 There are other diseases such as stroke and Lyme disease that may have similar symptoms as Bell's palsy and the doctor may ask the patient to have further tests done to see if another condition exists.

 There are two tests that are commonly prescribed if the doctor cannot make a diagnosis from simply observing the patient's muscles alone.

 These are the Electromyography (EMG) or an Image Scan such as an MRI or CT scan.

 Electromyography (EMG): A EMG test confirms whether there has been nerve damage to the particular facial nerve and to what severity and depth the nerve damage is taken place.
 An EMG is an electrical measure of the muscle activity in response to stimulation.
 Electrical impulses are shot into the nerve and the EMG test determines how well the muscles respond to such stimulus.

 Imaging scans: An MRI or magnetic resonance imaging scan is used to determine whether the patient has a tumor, a skull fracture, or something other that is causing the facial drooping or swelling.
 A CT or computerized tomography is also used in a similar way to help make a determination as to whether there is a different cause of nerve swelling.
-A CT scan is superior for bone detail at the skull base, whereas MRI excels in soft tissue detail.What is the Cure for Bell's Palsy?
+A CT scan is superior for bone detail at the skull base, whereas MRI excels in soft tissue detail.Can Bell's Palsy be Cured?

 Usually, in a mild case of Bell's palsy, symptoms will disappear within a month.
-With no treatment, it goes 90-95% of the time.
-The next treatment option is steroids.
+With no treatment, the condition will resolve 90-95% of the time.
+Then, the first treatment option is steroids.